sanmita13742/seal-lite/README.md

 SEAL (**Se**lf-**A**dapting **L**LMs) is a framework for training language models via RL to generate self-edits (finetuning data and other update directives for themselves) in response to new inputs.

 We explore SEAL in two domains:
-- [knowledge-incorporation](knowledge-incorporation): Incorporating new factual knowledge
+- [general-knowledge](general-knowledge): Incorporating new factual knowledge
 - [few-shot](few-shot): Adapting to new tasks from few-shot examples

 Both folders include code, data, and documentation.